quinlan-lab/constraint-tools/README.md

 ${CONSTRAINT_TOOLS}/bin/jq . ${model}/<json file>
 ```

-Required arguments for `visualize` are:
+Required arguments for `dashboard` are:

 ```
 --port INT
       The port to serve the web-app on
 ```

-By default the `visualize` subcommand uses a pre-computed model.
+By default the `dashboard` subcommand uses a pre-computed model.
 Optionally, the user may change this by specifying the `--model` argument:

 ```